icheft/snake-auto-play/README.md

 + [ ] Hamiltonian Cycle
 + [ ] Graph search

+`Judge By Openness`:
+If at one point, the Snake has only two possible ways to go, it means that the snake should always go for the one with more spaces.

 ## DSAP期末競賽
 > The following section is copied entirely from the specimen given by the professor. @icheft does not possess any permission upon distributing them.
 If you are the author of the document and you don't want it to be published, please let me know, and I will remove the content.